 Most applicants OUTSIDE Canada will apply through the Federal Skilled Worker (FSW) subcategory….
 So, pay attention to that, then plan accordingly, follow the due process, and be patient!

-And if you’re looking for detailed information on this, check the comprehensive step-by-step Express Entry guide here
+If you’re looking for detailed information on this, check the comprehensive step-by-step Express Entry guide here

 Don’t forget to bookmark, and share with others…..
 There is enough space for everyone!